NataliiaSkopiuk/mlops/docs/intro.md

 Each section builds on the previous section.

-You only need to take the sections to meeet your own learning goals.
+You only need to take the sections to meet your own learning goals.
 For example, if you are only interested in learning how to administer MLOps, you can stop when you have finished the section **Using KD**.